DCC-EX/WebThrottle-EX/README.md

 If the program finds a compatible device, it will popup a window showing you a selection.
 It may show a line at the top such as "Arduino Mega 2560 (COM3)".
 Your com port may vary.
 Click on your board to select it and then click the "connect" button.

 You should then be connected to the Command Station (CS) and should see the response from the CS on the web page under the buttons.
 Make sure your debug console is open.
 If it isn't, use the slider button in the lower left to open it.
 You can also open the DevTools window in your browser to see more developer logging.

-Once you are connected, you can enter the ``<s>`` command in the "direct command" textbox to get status information from your Command Station, just enter "s" (without the quotes) and press the SEND button.
-You can send any DCC++ command in this way.
-You should see <iDCC++...> returned in the log window with your version, type of Arduino, type of motor shield, and some other information.

 Now you are ready to run trains!
 Place your loco on the track and click the power slider button to turn on power to your track.
 You should see lights on an Arduino Motor Board light and an indication that your loco has power.